-We’re getting deep into 2022 now, and we know that you need an updated podcast essential equipment list.
+We’re getting deep into 2023 now, and we know that you need an updated essential podcast equipment list.
 When it comes to podcasting, the equipment you use is crucial.
-You’ll need different tools to help you go from pre- to post-production podcasting.
+You'll need different tools to help you go from pre- to post-production podcasting.

 With their recording services, podcasting studios can make everything easier for you.
 However, this post aims to discuss how to set up a remote studio.

 You might be wondering how much money you'll need to enter the industry.
 Contrary to widespread assumption, quality podcast creation does not necessitate a lot of expensive equipment.
 Your equipment is the initial investment you commit, however.
 To extend the life of your gear and software, we recommend that you select high-quality options.
 This will mean a larger investment, if you can afford to spend more.
 It will help you avoid more big expenses later on, though.

 The following are the pieces of podcast essential equipment you'll need to get started:

 Podcasting requires a computer, but we listed a laptop specifically.
 A laptop is a necessary component of production because of its portability.
 A laptop also provides users with versatility and convenience compared to a desktop.
 With this tool, you can run the software you need to integrate background music, take out unneeded parts of your recording, make transitions, and create an engaging opening and closing segment.

 You must consider several factors when purchasing a laptop for podcasting.

 The RAM or Random Access Memory of a laptop is the first thing to think about.
 This refers to the laptop's ability to store individual data pieces.
 Podcasters require more RAM because audio tracks, editing software, and other data demand the device's processing power.
 With more RAM, there are fewer delays and processing lags.
 Choose a laptop with at least 8GB of RAM.